Why Startup Entrepreneurs in India Are Crazy About Aam Aadmi Party (AAP)

 1. Achieving virality

 The recognition AAP has gained in its year and a half of existence has made young entrepreneurs gape in wonder.
-The reason for AAP’s virality has more to it than predominant need for it in the Indian political scenario.
+The reason for AAP's virality has more to it than the predominant need for it in the Indian political scenario.
 If you look closely, each of AAP’s marketing strategies is majorly scalable.
-This support structure proved to be a huge asset when word of the party’s existence spread.
+This support structure proved to be a huge asset when word of the party's existence spread.
 It has helped them reach not only a nationwide audience, but also Indian citizens residing overseas.
 Also, AAP makes its audience speak for the party.
 Startups take a clue!

 2. Brand it

-AAP made many heads nod in humor and appreciation when it chose the broom as the party symbol.
+AAP made many heads nod in humour and appreciation when it chose the broom as the party symbol.
 And it isn’t just the symbol; the way they have named the party is also plausible.
 AAP was the first political party to use the khadi topi as innovatively, with slogans saying “Mein hu aam aadmi”, connecting people back to its policy of honesty, simplicity and togetherness.
 The result?
-They’ve made themselves a niche in the voters mind.
+They’ve made themselves a niche in the voters' mind.
 Startups need to brand themselves witty and surprise its audience to squeeze itself a big place on the customer’s mind.